 How Much Electricity (Energy) Does a Water Heater Use?

 So How Much Electricity (Energy) Does a Water Heater Use?
 Most water heaters typically run for 3 to 5 hours per day.
-The average wattage of an electric water heater is around 4000 watts, which means if it runs for 3 hours a day at a price of $.
-13 per kWh, it will cost you $1.56 per day, about $46.80 per month, and $561 per year.
+The average wattage of an electric water heater is around 4000 watts, which means if it runs for 3 hours a day at a price of $.23 per kWh, it will cost you $2.76 per day, about $74.80 per month and $861 per year.

-If your household uses more than 2 kWh/day to meet its hot water needs, then you should consider replacing your current electric storage tank with one that has higher efficiency ratings such as 1.6 or greater for standard models or 1.8 or greater for high-efficiency models designed specifically for use with solar thermal systems and photovoltaic panels.
+If your household uses more than 2 kWh/day to meet its hot water needs, then you should consider replacing your current electric storage tank with one that has higher efficiency ratings, such as 1.6 or greater for standard models or 1.8 or greater for high-efficiency models designed specifically for use with solar thermal systems and photovoltaic panels.

-Calculating Energy Usage
+Calculating Energy Usage Of Water Heater

-The formula for calculating the energy usage (in kW) of water heater for a volume of water by specific temperature in 1 hour is the following:
+The formula for calculating the energy usage (in kW) of a water heater for a volume of water by specific temperature in 1 hour is the following:

-Volume of Water Heater x Hours x temperature rise / 3412 = Power
+The volume of Water Heater x Hours x temperature rise / 3412 = Power

 If the tank is 100 liters and we are rise the temperature from 10 C up to 65 C, then the formula will be:

-- 100 x 4 x 55 / 3412 = 6.4 kW
+• 100 x 4 x 55 / 3412 = 6.4 kW

-- By this, you will need 6.4 kW of electricity to heat the volume of water in just 1 hour.
+• By this, you will need 6.4 kW of electricity to heat the volume of water in just 1 hour.

 What Is the Cost to Run an Electric Heater For 24 Hours?